kacpertopol/wallCal/README.md

 CAREFULL: the first thing you might want to change is the `FONT` in `wallPipe`.
-By default it is `"DejaVu-Sans-Mono"` because it has good box dwaring characters.
+By default it is `"DejaVu-Sans-Mono"` because it has box dwaring characters.
 The font should be monospaced.
 To list all fonts available run: